ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 frames not rendering *and* no keyframe landing is the precise statement that the repair did not arrive, whereas "frozen" is a broader perceptual claim.
-The two detectors are related in subject and independent in mechanism, which is what lets `frozen-video-track` and `video-recovery-failed` co-firing mean something.
+The two detectors are related in subject and independent in mechanism, which is what lets `video-flow-disrupted` and `video-recovery-failed` co-firing mean something.

 A missing `deltaFramesRendered` counts as **rendering**, not as stalled: a claim that frames are not arriving needs the counter that says so, not its absence.